Vincit/objection.js/doc/includes/API.md

 const sql = queryBuilder.toString();
 ```

-Returns the SQL string suitable for logging input _but not for execution_, via Knex as `this.build().toString()`.
+Returns the SQL string suitable for logging input _but not for execution_, via Knex's `toString()`.
 This method should not be used to create queries for database execution because it makes no guarantees about escaping bindings properly.

 Note: In the current release, if the query builder attempts to execute multiple queries or throw any exception whatsoever, **no error will throw** and instead the following string is returned: